 Strategies for Better Money Management

 The key to managing and preventing overdrafts is to become more proactive in managing your finances.
 The days of balancing a checkbook every month have been replaced with the convenience of mobile banking.
-PNC Bank offers several tools to help you manage your finances better.
+PNC Bank offers several tools to help you better manage your finances.

 The best strategy to avoid overdraft fees is to make sure your account always has a comfortable balance.
 For example, keeping $100 in your account at all times might work for you, or maybe you would feel more comfortable with a $300 balance.
 If you're checking your balance every day, you can make sure that you stay above your minimum target.